Scrin/RuuviCollector/CONTRIBUTING.md

 ## Commit conventions

+- Use descriptive commit messages.
+Good examples: "Fix crash in parsing the config" or "Add support for ...".
+Bad examples: "Fixes", "New feature".
-- Don't pack too large changes in single commits, and dont splitsingle features into multiple commits for no reason
+- Don't pack too large amount of different changes in single commits, and don't split single features into multiple commits for no reason
-- Avoid pointless "fix typo" or "pr fixes" commits bloating the history, rather consider using amend or squash when doing corrections to commits you just did, before they are merged
+- Avoid pointless "fix typo" or "pr fixes" commits bloating the history, rather consider using [amend](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---amend) or [squash](https://stackoverflow.com/questions/5189560/squash-my-last-x-commits-together-using-git) when doing corrections to commits you just did, before they are merged